| Title: | Data Sets from Montgomery, Peck and Vining |

 Montgomery, D.C., Peck, E.A., and Vining, C.G.
 (2001) Introduction to Linear Regression Analysis.
 3rd Edition, John Wiley and Sons.

-The p13.1 data frame has 25 observation on the test-firing results for surface-to-air missiles.
+The p13.3 data frame has 10 observations on the

 This data frame contains the following columns: